 This is likely indicative of the low levels of trade conducted through the Dutch-owned website.

-Despite the strict approach that has been employed by the Dutch authorities, and will continue to be in place until next year, few firms have followed the request to stop accepting Dutch custom and the following major bookmakers all offer their services to citizens of The Netherlands:
+Despite the strict approach that has been employed by the Dutch authorities and lack of dutch betting sites, few foreign firms have followed the request to stop accepting Dutch custom.
+All our recommended bookmakers offer their services to citizens of the Netherlands.

 However, Unibet and Betclic appear to have ignored the warnings and have continued with their operations to facilitate betting for Dutch citizens.
 Unibet offer customer support in Dutch for 16 hours a day and Betclic still have a Dutch translation option on their website.

 In terms of online casinos, there are betting firms that still market their services directly to Dutch citizens, despite the threats of sanctioned by the government.
 Dutch betting sites Oranje Casino and Kroon Casino, both licenced out of Malta, present their website in Dutch, offer sign up bonuses to Dutch customers and accept i-DEAL as a method of payment.

 In the light of pending changes to legislation, the companies have been purchased by Scandinavian giant Betsson, who aim to have a strong opening hand when the regulated market opens.

 Betting Sites Netherlands – Banking Options

 There are numerous different payment methods available for citizens of the Netherlands.
 As most of the major bookmakers offer their services to customers from the country, the regular options of bank wiring, debit and credit cards and a plethora of e-wallets are available.

 Paypal, Moneybookers/Skrill, Neteller and the ever increasing in popularity Ukash option is also available.
 As mentioned above, some companies that specifically target Dutch customers (Oranje Casino & Kroon Casino etc.) also tailor their payment options, providing iDEAL, a popular payment intermediary used widely in the Netherlands.